 - Sleep quality

-In addition to those biomarkers, the very best sleep trackers and apps also provide feedback on sleep apnea (in the form of tracking snoring or blood oxygen levels), have proven their data accuracy in a clinical setting, and syncs with other health apps.
+In addition to those biomarkers, the very best sleep trackers and apps also provide feedback on sleep apnea (in the form of tracking snoring or blood oxygen levels), have proven their data, and syncs with other health apps.

 I decided to order these trackers and apps by ease of use, from most set-and-forget to use to least.
 That means I prioritized battery life for trackers, which are all easier to use than apps for their automated tracking, and depth of information for sleep apps.